Student associations are run by students who are elected to represent you.

 The association represent students in the physiotherapy program.
 It acts as an intermediary between students, advocates and the physiotherapy program management and the Faculty of Health Sciences at the University of Ottawa, to promote and protect students’ rights.
 The association also furthers socio cultural, sporting, educational, professional and academic life for physiotherapy students.

-Occupational Therapy Graduate Students' Association
+Occupational Therapy Students Association (French only)

 Student clubs are open to everyone.
 By becoming part of a club, you can get involved in student life while engaging in something you are passionate about.